-Requirem ent of local Assessment Significant Issues Lead authoritie es to: Fair.
+Requirement of local authorities to: Assessment Evidence Significant Issues Areas for Improvement Lead which is an agreed formal statement of the organisation's Fair.
 The Corporate Plan and emerging Strategy defines the vision for the Council, including values and priorities.
+None.
+New Corporate Interim Strategic Director purpose and intended outcomes containing appropriate performance indicators, which provides the basis for the organisation's overall strategy, planning and other decisions.
 Service Plans are developed based on the Corporate Plan.
 The quarterly monitoring report and End of Year report details performance against the performance indicators.
 Council Vision is widely promoted and embedded within the authority.
-Issues None.
-Improvement Approval of New Corporate Interim Strategic Director The emerging Corporate Strategy is firmly aligned with the vision. inten chan stake citize users imme ded impact on, or ges for, cholders including ons and service s.
-It could be ediately or over ourse of a year or Good.
-Intended impacts set out in Corporate Plan / Strategy and Team Business Plans.
-None. outco susta withir ering defined omes on a ainable basis n the resources will be available Team Business Plans developed for each service area.
+The emerging Corporate Strategy is firmly aligned with Specifying the Good. the vision.
+Intended impacts set out in None. intended impact on, or changes for, stakeholders including citizens and service users.
+It could be immediately or over the course of a year or longer Cood.
+Corporate Plan / Strategy and Team Business Plans. recine.
+3. Delivering defined outcomes on a sustainable basis within the resources that will be available Good.
+Team Business Plans developed for each service area.
 Regular performance and finance reports monitored by SLT; Project performance reports monitored by SLT, Service Delivery and Performance, Finance and Development Committees.
-None.
-Strategic Director mana achie outco aging risks to the evement of omes Good.
-Quarterly review of risk with SLT.
+Strategic Director 4.
+Identifying and managing risks to the achievement of outcomes Quarterly review of risk with SLT.
 Risk Management Group involves a cross-organisational set of officers from all management levels who monitor risk.
 Audit Committee review of risk on a quarterly basis.
-None.
-Ensure that all the agreed Internal Audit actions are implemented in a timely manner (Added focus to given to those Audits with less than Significant Assurance), Senior Leadership Team (However each SLT Member is responsible for their own service area). users effec aging service s' expectations tively with regard termining Performance Indicators within Team Business Plans and Corporate Plan/Strategy include None.
+Ensure that all the agreed Internal Audit actions are implemented in a timely manner (Added focus to given to those Audits with less than Significant Assurance), Senior Leadership Team (However each SLT Member is responsible for their own service area).
+5. Managing service users' expectations effectively with regard Good.
+Performance Indicators within Team Business Plans and Corporate Plan/Strategy include None. ,